Understanding What God Truly Wants From His People

 away from sin and pursue holiness, not remain trapped in a cycle of

-repeating the same mistakes while relying on rituals to cover them.
+repeating the same mistakes while relying on religious practices to cover them.

 What We Mean by Repentance